Rabidscoobie/SC-Joystick-Configuration/index.md

 ## Control Panel

-The first step in designing the control panel was to determine how many buttons I would want to implement.
+The first step in designing the control panel was to determine how many buttons I wanted to implement.
 I settled at around 60 after deciding which SC functions would be mapped to the panel itself, the buttons on the sticks, neither or both.

 ![My Control Panel Layout][IMG-PANEL_LAYOUT]

-With this decided, I was able to choose the type of buttons and the enclosure I wanted.

-I chose the Arduino as the micro-controller platform within the panel as I've used them previously, they are simple, and they work out of the box.
+Next, I chose the type of buttons and the enclosure I wanted and ordered those.
+Whilst I was waiting I started thinking about how to drive it.
+For this, I chose the Arduino as the micro-controller platform as I've used them previously, they are simple, and they work straight out of the box.

 The specific Arduino I chose was an "eBay knockoff" of the **5V/16MHz Pro Micro [\[4\]](#reference-list "Reference List: [4]")**.
-This is based on the **Leonardo** range of Arduinos which allow Human Interface Device (HID) emulation as the micro-controller itself (ATmega32u4) has built-in USB communication, eliminating the need for a secondary processor.
+This is based on the **Leonardo** range of Arduinos which allow Human Interface Device (HID) emulation as the micro-controller itself (ATmega32u4) has built-in USB communication, which eliminates the need for a secondary processor.

 The only limitation with Arduinos for a project like this is that they provide limited general purpose Input/Output (GPIO or I/O) pins.
-The workaround I chose for this was to use external devices to add more, as this reduced the complexity of the Arduino software and the hardware required to support the switches.
+There are many workarounds including wiring the buttons in a matrix to and cyclically read them by row.
+This would've added complexity so the workaround I chose for this was to use external devices to add more, as this reduced the complexity of the Arduino software and the hardware required to support the switches.

 The Microchip **MCP23017 IC [\[2\]](#reference-list "Reference List: [2]")** is a 16-bit I/O expander with an I<sup>2</sup>C serial control interface.
-The reasons I chose these chips are as follows:
+It works in a similar manner to s standard parallel to serial shift register.
+The differences (and the reasons I chose these chips) are as follows:

-  - Multiple chips can be used on the serial bus and each adds 16 additional I/O pins.
+  - Multiple chips can be used on the serial bus and each adds 16 additional I/O pins;
-  - The 16 I/O pins include pull-up resistors meaning that this doesn't need to be implemented in hardware.
+  - The 16 I/O pins include pull-up resistors meaning that discrete resistors for each button weren't needed; and,
   - Adafruit's MCP23017 Library makes interfacing with these pins as easy as it is with the built-in Arduino pins.

 ![Control Panel Driver Board][IMG-PANEL_DRV_BOARD]

-I have used four MCP23017 ICs giving me 64 additional I/O pins, sacrificing only 2 of the Arduino GPIO pins (I<sup>2</sup>C serial communication pins).
+I have used four MCP23017 ICs giving me 64 additional I/O pins, sacrificing only 2 of the Arduino GPIO pins for I<sup>2</sup>C serial communication with the chips.

-With sufficient I/O pins available, I could assemble amd wire it all up.
+With sufficient I/O pins available (and my buttons and enclosure in-hand), I assembled amd wired it all up.

 ![Control Panel Wiring][IMG-PANEL_WIRING]

 ### Firmware

+I am providing basic examples of how to use the libraries in this section.

 Here is a bare-basic example of how to use the **MCP23017 Library [\[3\]](#reference-list "Reference List: [3]")**: